 Fund Mission: To provide quality airport facilities capable of meeting the needs of large corporate and small individual clients.
-Fund Description: The Bartlesville Municipal Airport is owned by the City but operated under contract by Conoco-Phillips Global Aviation Services.
+Fund Description: operated Services. hangars donates Phillips The Bartlesville Municipal Airport is owned by the City but operated under contract by Conoco-Phillips Global Aviation Services.
 The airport is available to the public and has large hangars and t-hangars available for rent.
 Conoco-Phillips donates most of the operating costs to the City as Conoco-Phillips only accepts the amount collected in rent as compensation for the operations.
-2017 Accomplishments: • Completed design and construction of the FBO Apron Rehabilitation 2018 Objectives: • There are no projects planned for FY 17/18 to allow FAA funds to build for future projects Budget Highlights: The major budgeted expenditures in this fund are operational services, which is the amount paid to Conoco-Phillips as part of our operating agreement with them, and capital outlay for the improvement of the runways and taxiways.
+2017 Accomplishments: • Completed design and construction of the FBO Apron Rehabilitation 2018 Objectives: There are no projects planned for FY 17/18 to allow FAA funds to build for future projects Budget Highlights: services, our oper improver operation dramatic The major budgeted expenditures in this fund are operational services, which is the amount paid to Conoco-Phillips as part of our operating agreement with them, and capital outlay for the improvement of the runways and taxiways.
 The amount of operational services paid to Conoco-Phillips has increased dramatically over the last two years, due to an increase in the rates that Conoco-Phillips is paying for their heavy use of the airport.
-FUND 240 MUNICIPAL AIRPORT DEPT 147 AIRPORT 2015-16 ACTUAL 2016- 17 BUDGET 2016-17 ESTIMATE RECOMMENDS 2017-18 APPROVED
+NICIPAL AIRPORT EPT 147 AIRPORT 2015-16 ACTUAL 2016 6-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$12,460 \$745,238 \$577,051 \$160,367 \$160,367